Brazil’s unvaccinated Bolsonaro appears to break U.N. vaccine ‘honor system’ during address

-While he only devoted a small part of his address to the pandemic, his very presence at the assembly spoke volumes on it: As he has not been fully immunized, Bolsonaro appears to have broken U.N. rules that asked for all those who entered the general assembly hall to be fully vaccinated under an “honor system.”
+While he devoted only a small part of his address to the pandemic, his presence at the assembly spoke volumes on it: As he has not been fully immunized, Bolsonaro appears to have broken U.N. rules that asked for all those who entered the General Assembly Hall to be fully vaccinated under an “honor system.”

-“We support vaccination efforts, however my administration has not supported a vaccine or health passport or any other vaccine-related obligations,” Bolsonaro said during his appearance.
+“We support vaccination efforts.
+However, my administration has not supported a vaccine or health passport or any other vaccine-related obligations,” Bolsonaro said during his appearance.

-The Brazilian leader did not refer to his own vaccination status during his speech and said that almost 90 percent of the adult population had received at least one dose of a vaccine.
+The Brazilian leader did not refer to his vaccination status during his speech but said that almost 90 percent of his country’s adult population had received at least one dose of a coronavirus vaccine.
 Bolsonaro wore a mask while walking to the podium, before taking it off to speak.

-Bolsonaro has not kept a low profile since arriving in New York on Monday for the United Nations General Assembly.
+Bolsonaro has not kept a low profile since arriving in New York on Monday for the General Assembly.

-In a briefing on Monday, he appeared to turn down an offer from British Prime Minister Boris Johnson to receive a dose of the AstraZeneca vaccine.
-Johnson, who was hospitalized with covid in 2020, said he had two doses of the vaccine.
+In a briefing Monday, he appeared to turn down an offer from British Prime Minister Boris Johnson to receive a dose of the Oxford-AstraZeneca vaccine.
+Johnson, who was hospitalized with covid in 2020, said he has had two doses of the vaccine.

-Bolsonaro laughed and said: “Not yet.”
+Bolsonaro laughed and answered: “Not yet.”

 Later, Bloomberg News reported that a member of Bolsonaro’s delegation, who hadn’t been in contact with the president, tested positive for the coronavirus after arriving in New York and was placed in isolation.
 (A U.N. official told The Washington Post it had no update on the status of the delegate.)